Events

 In discussion with Wolfgang Merkel, Albena Azmanova addresses the implications of her analysis in Capitalism on Edge for the renewal of progressive politics after the Covid-19 crisis

-Pandemic, Politics and Society: book launch Public Lecture
+Pandemic, Politics and Society: Book Launch Public Lecture

 Organized by SciencesPo